benscott/scratchpads-training/training/site-setup.rst

 Select a Creative Commons license to apply to the content of your site.
 The default license is “Attribution CC BY” but you can select a different license if you want.

-See http://creativecommons.org/licenses/ for an explanation of licenses
+See http://creativecommons.org/licenses/ for an explanation of licenses.

 **Step 4: Category**